morbus/button-shy-games-play-bot/docs/players/i-guess-this-is-it.md

 ## Player interactions

-To play this game using the Button Shy Games Play Bot, both players must own a copy.
+To play this game using the Button Shy Games Play Bot, all players must own a copy.

 ### Game names